 A New York Metro Super Lawyers

-For six years, Jaclyn has acted as co-chair of Women At KDW, an affinity group dedicated to enhancing the professional development of women attorneys at the firm.
-She organizes quarterly training, networking, business development, and community service events for women attorneys both in the New York office and across the firm.
+For six years, Jaclyn acted as co-chair of Women At KDW, an affinity group dedicated to enhancing the professional development of women attorneys at the firm.
+She organized quarterly training, networking, business development, and community service events for women attorneys both in the New York office and across the firm.

 Volunteered as a polling place monitor and call center representative in the non-partisan Election Protection program for the 2008 and 2012 presidential elections through The Lawyers’ Committee for Civil Rights Under Law.